“If you want others to be happy, practice compassion.

 69. Enter someone in a competition who you think deserves recognition in some area such as “Business Person of the Year”.

 70. Donate your expertise to someone in need.
 For example, if you are a marketing consultant, offer your services to an entrepreneur who needs help in developing his or her business.
-If you have a knack for fixing things, lend a hand to a neighbor who may need some handy work done in their home.
+If you have a knack for fixing things, lend a hand to a neighbor who may need some handy work done around their house.

 71. Volunteer for Meals on Wheels and prepare and deliver meals to homebound seniors in your community.